robotframework/WebDemo/README.rst

 A precondition for running the tests is having `Robot Framework`_ and SeleniumLibrary_ installed, and they in turn require Python_.
-Robot Framework `installation instructions`__ cover both Robot and Python installations, and Selenium2Library has its own `installation instructions`__.
+Robot Framework `installation instructions`__ cover both Robot and Python installations, and SeleniumLibrary has its own `installation instructions`__.

 In practice it is easiest to install Robot Framework and